-The game included more than 100 cards in the deck.
+Reports vary on the number of cards in the game but they seem to vary between the two sets.
 Players would simulate baseball actions and plays by playing different cards against their opponent.
 The game was compact using only the playing cards, a folded sheet of paper to serve as the playing field, and small wooden game pieces to be used for the baserunners.

 As the cards have only printed game actions on them and are without pictures, a checklist is not provided here.